One of Christina Rossetti’s most enduringly popular poems, analysed by Dr Oliver Tearle

 The context of the poem is the Victorian era, known for its cult of mourning: people would go into mourning for Dickens’s characters when they died (e.g. Little Nell), while Victoria herself would effectively spend the last forty years of her life in mourning for her husband, Prince Albert (who, incidentally, had died the year before Rossetti’s poem was published: Albert’s death created an appetite for poems about mourning, as had Tennyson’s popular long elegy, In Memoriam, which had been published in 1850).
 What marks Rossetti’s treatment of this theme is the plainness and directness of her speech: she speaks to her lover with an intimate simplicity and tenderness.
 And, as noted at the start of this analysis, her refusal to give way to a sentimental desire to be eternally and continuously remembered by those she leaves behind.

 Rossetti’s ‘Remember’ features in our short history of English poetry as an example of Victorian literature.
 For more poetry, check out our classic short Victorian poems, and our analysis of another fine sonnet by Rossetti, ‘In an Artist’s Studio’.
-You can learn more about the life of Christina Rossetti here.
+You can learn more about the life of Christina Rossetti here and we’ve analysed her classic poem Goblin Market here.

 Image: Portrait of Christina Rossetti by Dante Gabriel Rossetti (1866), public domain.